lucasbraun/database/23cfree/introduction/intro-js-generic.md

 - Interact with the database using the JavaScript SQL Driver
 - Work effectively with JSON
 - Get insights into your code's behaviour using Post Execution Debugging
+- (Bonus!)
+Learn how to use open-source JavaScript code in APEX

 You may now proceed to the next lab.